Vyral/base-template/_posts/2018-07-23-are-rising-interest-rates-scaring-you-back-onto-the-fence.md

 If you are a seller and your home has not had any showings in the past month, that means according to the national statistics, that you are at least 10% overpriced.
 No matter who you are listed with, you want to talk to your agent about reducing your price.
 If you have had 10 showings in the past month but no offers, nationally the numbers show that you still may be 5% to 7% overpriced.

 As a seller you need to take in that information and understand that although we are still in a seller's market, it is not as hot as it was just a month ago.
-Since we do not have crystal balls to show us the future, my suggestion is to get ahead of the market by bringing down the price a little.
+Since we do not have crystal ball to show us the future, my suggestion is to get ahead of the market by bringing down the price a little.

 If you have any questions about this or are interested in buying or selling, please feel free to call or email me.
 I look forward to speaking with you soon.